ptorpis/data-structures/README.md

 - `shrink_to_fit()`
 - Comparison operators (==, !=, >, <, >=, <=)
 - Iterator methods: `begin()`, `end()`, `cbegin()`, `cend()`, `rbegin()`, `rend()`, `crbegin()`, `crend()`

+## `spsc_queue` -- Lock-free Single Producer Single Consumer Queue

+Very common pattern used in HFT/Quantitative Trading.
+This data structure allows for 2 concurrent threads (one being the producer and the other being the consumer) to pass items between each other without the use of locks.

+Similarly to the `vector` implementation, the container is templated, so different types can be used, as well as support for custom allocator.

+The structure uses atomic operations on the tail and head pointers when reading/writing.